 Braised cabbage might sound bland and boring but it doesn’t have to be.
-In this post, I share a vary tasty way of cooking cabbage with chilli and potatoes – a recipe I stole from my mum.
+In this post, I share a very tasty way of cooking a cabbage meal with chilli and potatoes – a recipe I stole from my mum.

 This is a great recipe for using up leftover cabbage and any other veggies you have lurking around in the fridge.
 It’s also a really good meat-free meal that will fill you up and nourish at the same time.

-You can make a larger batch of this recipe.
+You can make a larger batch of this cabbage potato braised recipe.
 Serve on its own (we did) or as a side dish with protein, if you like.
 It will keep for up to 3 days in the fridge.
 If you’re avoiding nightshades, feel free to use sweet potatoes instead of white potatoes.
-White potatoes are pretty widely accepted in the paleo guidelines these days, and it’s one of those rules you shown’t be afraid to break.
+White potatoes are pretty widely accepted in the paleo guidelines these days, and it’s one of those rules you shouldn’t be afraid to break.
 Here a few more of those rules.